Ministry of Industry (Myanmar): No.1 Heavy Industries Enterprise

-No. 1 Heavy Industries Enterprise had produced various kinds of light and heavy motor vehicles, passenger cars, truck, automotive parts, multipurpose and heavy diesel engines, earth moving equipment, construction equipment, steel billets and pig irons.
+No. 1 Heavy Industries Enterprise had produced various kinds of light and heavy motor vehicles, passenger cars, trucks, automotive parts, multipurpose and heavy diesel engines, earth moving equipment, construction equipment, steel billets and pig irons.
 On 25 January 2011, Myanmar Automobile and Diesel Engine Industries (MADI) and Myanmar Agricultural and Manufacturing Industries (MAMI) were reorganised as No. 1 General Heavy Industries Enterprise.
 On 4 April 2012, the name was changed to No. 1 Heavy Industries Enterprise.

 On 1 April 2014, No. 1 Heavy Industries Enterprise was newly reorganised with seven heavy industries as mentioned below: